 - Campers should be respectful in all communications related to or referencing the camp, its employees, and other campers.

 - Campers should not use obscenities, profanity, or vulgar language.

 - Campers should not disparage the camp, other campers, or employees of the camp.

 - Campers should not harass, bully, or intimidate other campers or employees of the camp.

 - Campers should not discuss engaging in conduct that is prohibited by camp policies.

 - Campers should not post potentially offensive or embarrassing camp photos of any other camper or employees of the camp.

 Due to the nature of these wilderness trips, it is difficult to receive mail during our adventures.
-If mail is something you’d like your daughter to have at camp, you’ll need to have mail delivered to the Alpengirl office by June 7 so that we can be sure to be able to deliver it to her during camp.
-The best option for camp mail is to pack pre-written letters in her bags to hand to us upon arrival; we will deliver it to her during camp.
+If mail is something you’d like your camper to have at camp, you’ll need to have mail delivered to the Alpengirl office by June 7 so that we can be sure to be able to deliver it during camp.
+The best option for camp mail is to pack pre-written letters in your campers bags to hand to us upon arrival; we will deliver it during camp.
 Please do not send candy, gum, or food items.
 Photos and group gifts are appreciated.
-Campers may send mail out during camp but if often reaches home after camp ends.
+Campers may have the opportunity to send mail out during camp but if often reaches home after camp ends.